jofmi/agentpy/README.md

 # agentpy

-Framework for the development and analysis of agent-based models with multiple environments
+Agentpy is a framework for the development and analysis of agent-based models with multiple agent types and environments.